 As you start to build your brand, and your artwork starts to sell consistently, a price increase should be considered.

-A smaller increase has always worked better for me.
+A smaller increase has always worked well for me.
 For example, if my goal is to increase my price by $50.00 in a year, I might raise the price in two intervals.
-In July, I will increase the price by $25.00 and in December I will increase the price by $25.00.
+In July, I will increase the price by $25.00 and in December I will increase the price by another $25.00.

 If sales are down, and the economy is depressed, a price increase might not be in your best interest.
-If people are struggling financially, they will focus on necessities.

 Pricing artwork steps:

-Know the costs of doing business.
+- Know the costs of doing business.

-Have a goal of how much you would like to be paid per hour.
+- Have a goal of how much you would like to be paid per hour.

-Know how much people are willing to spend on your artwork.
+- Know how much people are willing to spend on your artwork.

-Start prices lower and gradually increase them until they reach your goal.
+- Start prices lower and gradually increase them until they reach your goal.